lambertmk/Capstone-Project/README.md

 The intention of this second model was to test for strong bias in policing; to look for patterns in demographic data that would predict whether or not a subset of officers was involved.
 Knowing that our best result is a 34% F1 score is actually resassuring - we cannot in good conscience pinpoint if bias is occuring with these officers.

  ### Guide to Enforcement Types
 In the Chicago PD, there are four types of enforcement outcomes: ANOV, ARR, OTH and PSC.
-Of course, this could also be missing.
+Of course, this could also be missing from a particular row in the  dataset.

- ANOV:
+ ANOV: Administrative Notice of Violation - a citation/ticket

+ ARR: Arrest

+ OTH: Other

+ PSC: This is undefined in the Data Dictionary and on Chicago PD's website, but is likely a citation

  Definitions taken from the City of Chicago's [Glossary of Terms](https://www.chicago.gov/city/en/depts/ah/supp_info/glossary_of_terms.html)